jonbish/post-admin-view-count/readme.txt

 == Description ==

-Post View Count used the WordPress.com stats API to add a sortable column to the admin's post manager, displaying the view count for each post.
-This plugin requires the Jetpack plugin to work.
+Post View Count used the WordPress.com stats API to add a sortable column to the admin's post manager, displaying the view count for the last 30 days for each post.
+This plugin requires the Jetpack plugin to function.

 == Installation ==